tstout/gd-io/README.md

 # gd-io

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library providing primitive access to Google Drive.

 ## Usage

-FIXME
+Look at https://github.com/SparkFund/google-apps-clj/blob/master/README.md for instructions on how to obtain credentials for your google drive account.

 ## License